Posted by John Kleeman

 - If using human raters, train them well.
 If you are using human raters, for example in grading essays or in observational assessments that check practical skills, make sure to define your scoring rules very clearly and as objectively as possible.
 Train your observers/raters, review their performance, give practice sessions and provide exemplars.

 - Measure reliability.
 There are a number of ways of doing this, but the most common way is to calculate what is called “Cronbach’s Alpha” which measures internal consistency reliability (the higher it is, the better).
 It’s particularly useful if all questions on the assessment measure the same construct.
-You can easily calculate this for Questionmark assessments using our Test Analysis Report.

 - Conduct regular item analysis to weed out ambiguous or poor performing questions.
 Item analysis is an automated way of flagging weak questions for review and improvement.
 If questions are developed through sound procedures and so well crafted and non-ambiguously worded they are more likely to discriminate well and so contribute to a reliable test.
 Running regular item analysis is the best way to identify poorly performing questions.
 If you want to learn more about item analysis, I recently gave a webinar on “Item Analysis for Beginners”, and you can access the recording of this here.